jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

         the |DRBD| sync **400.001** Services-related alarm to be raised and then cleared.

-        The following states apply when this command is executed.
+        The **upgrading-controllers** state applies when this command is executed.

-        -   ``upgrading-controllers``:

-            -   State entered when controller-1 has been unlocked and is running release nn.nn software.
+        This state is entered after controller-1 has been upgraded to release nn.nn and data migration is successfully completed.

         If the controller transitions to **unlocked-disabled-failed**, check the issue before proceeding to the next step.
 The alarms may indicate a